Trauma Recovery Services of Arizona

 The EMDR International Association (EMDRIA) is a membership organization of mental health professionals dedicated to the highest standards of excellence and integrity in EMDR.
 Purpose.
 Core Purpose: To advance the education, practice, and science of EMDR.
 Jordanna is a professional member of EMDRIA and participates in several Special Interest Groups (SIG) including EMDR & Dissociative Disorders, Research, EMDR & the Body, EMDR & Positive Psychology, EMDR and the Military, EMDR and First Responders.

-If you want to know more about EMDR and how it can help you, call Trauma Recovery Services of Arizona or schedule a consultation online today.
+If you want to know more about EMDR and how it can help you, call Trauma Recovery Services of Arizona to schedule an appointment.

 Repeated studies show that by using EMDR therapy people can experience the benefits of psychotherapy that once took years to make a difference.
 It is widely assumed that severe emotional pain requires a long time to heal.
 EMDR therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
 The brain’s information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block is removed, healing resumes.
 Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes.